ayanamist/MSO_E5_Dev_AutoRenew/README.md

 # MSO_E5_Dev_AutoRenew_REVISION_2
-This is a python program based on Git Actions modified to automatically generate development actions via Microsoft Graph API like a real developer in order to active Microsoft Office 365 E5 Developer Trail subscription auto renew.
+This is a Python application based from Git Actions to produce development actions through Microsoft Graph API like a genuine developer in order to activate Microsoft Office 365  E5 Developer Trail membership auto renewal.
 ### Project description ###
 * Use GitHub action to run api calls automatically at regular intervals to keep E5 development active.
 * Free, no extra device/server needed, don't worry about it after deployment.